 Can emotional regulation be learned?

-As with so many other life skills, emotional regulation can be learned and practised.
+As with so many other life skills, emotional regulation can be learned and practiced.
 And it’s well worth the effort—working at controlling feelings has been shown to increase resilience, lower stress and improve mental wellbeing.

 3 evidence-based strategies you can use to regulate emotions: